The 3-Step Product Strategy

 Focus is where you define the market segments that are most attractive to pursue.
 With the help of market research, the market problems of these segments can be identified and scored.
 Your product portfolio inventories your products and shows coverage across problems you have addressed today.
 The ones that aren’t addressed or are just emerging are incorporated into the road map of new products that will be launched in the future.

-Step 2: Product Principles
+Step 2: Product Development

 After the go/no-go decision has been made in the business planning step, the next step is to build the product.
 This starts with the definition of use scenarios.
 These tell the story of how a user will leverage our product to solve their market problems.
 The use scenarios become product designs that feed into the development cycle.
 The last part of this step is to name and package the product to make it market-ready.